 By any other name: Sometimes arugula goes by its European name of “rocket” or “rocket salad.”
 Occasionally, you may also see it referred to as “rucola.”

-A good-for-you green: Like other dark leafy greens, arugula is a nutrient dense food.
+A good-for-you green: Like other dark leafy greens, it’s a nutrient dense food.
 It’s packed with vitamins A, C, K, and folate.
 As far as minerals, it’s particularly rich in calcium and potassium.
 It’s a good source of fiber and antioxidants.
 Here’s more about its nutritional profile.

 How to buy and prepare arugula